ons-abderrahim/operator-variation-eval/README.md

 score moves on sampling noise instead of operator identity.
 24 verbs give every operator over a thousand segments, enough support per class to be stable.

+**18 verbs for the main table, 24 for the baseline comparison.** The six `attempt to X` classes are excluded from the main results because these features provably cannot represent them: an attempt and a success share duration, position and neighbouring actions, and differ only in outcome, which is visible in the video alone.
+Both label spaces are reported, and the comparison against the published baseline uses the full 24 so it is like for like.

+**Top-k alongside macro-F1.** Not instead of it. macro-F1 weights `shake` (197 segments) equally with `pick up` (15,969), so it understates a model that handles the common cases well.
+Reporting one number would mean choosing which story to tell, so all of them are in the table with the chance rate beside.

 **Each person scored on their own classes.** `participant_score` averages over the classes that participant actually performs.
 Using the full label set would penalise someone for classes missing from their ground truth, which measures